makersacademy/takeaway-challenge/README.md

 This project is built with Ruby, using the Twilio API.

 ## Problems
 As mentioned above, my test coverage is not at 100% where I'd like to have it.
-93.23% is below the recommended 95% for this project.
+93.28% is below the recommended 95% for this project.
 I'm still learning to test in isolation, and given more time/expertise, I would raise this percentage even higher.

 ## Improvements
 Originally, I wanted this to have an interactive feel, and earlier versions did, but this led to problems with RSpec unit tests and coverage, so I opted for a less interactive version to keep testing happy.
 In the future, I'd like to put this feature back in.

+## Testing
+RSpec tests are all passing, with 93.28% which I would like to improve given more time and expertise.
+All tests are isolated from other classes.

+## Code Quality
+I've used Rubocop to keep the code quality in-line with expected standards.

 ## Using this Code
 - Clone this repo to your local machine.